abajwa-hw/security-workshops/Setup-kerberos-Ambari.md

 #### Testing automated principal/keytab feature in Ambari 2.0

 - Goals:
-  - Testing automated principal/keytab feature in Ambari 2.0 TP using build 2.0.0.dev-1036
+  - Testing automated principal/keytab feature in Ambari 2.0 TP using an early build

+Note: the official TP docs on this can be found on the Ambari 2.0 early access page [here](https://wiki.hortonworks.com/display/PM/Ambari+2.0+Early+Access)

 -----------------------
 - Contents: